“Talent is produced in solitude, character in the stream of life.” Goethe

 The department offers a BA in both Art History and Studio Art, and the BFA in Studio Art, the professional undergraduate degree, with separate concentrations in each of seven studios.
 There are minors available in both studio and art history.

-We have adjusted our plans this year for internationally-known artists and speakers to not only add to the diversity of educational opportunities but to occur interactively online.
+We plan to have internationally-known artists and speakers visit in person and via Zoom to add to the diversity of educational opportunities.
 You will be able to converse with, and question, scholars and professional artists who are living all over the world via the exceptional technology provided by Baylor.
+Now we are able to continue some of the benefits that we learned about Zoom with our in-person classes.

-This is a time for all of our staff to be innovative and expand their curricular visions beyond the physical classroom, studio, or museum space.
-We have a stimulating schedule of exhibits in the Department's Martin Museum of Art that will be available online.
+This has been a time for all of our staff to be innovative and expand their curricular visions beyond the physical classroom, studio, or museum space.
+But now we are all prepared to teach you in person.
+We have a stimulating schedule of exhibits in the Department's Martin Museum of Art and look forward to returning to opening receptions and gallery talks.
 These exhibitions will be incorporated into many departmental courses as well.
-The Allbritton Art Institute, part of the Department of Art and Art History, continues to promote the comprehensive study of art and artists of the nineteenth and twentieth centuries and has adjusted its programming in those areas of interest.

 Join us by sharing your talents and building your character with our caring, productive, and dedicated faculty in an environment that fosters personal attention, allows small classes, and results in a quality undergraduate education.